Explore Lightcast Skills

 A data-driven view of the skills that are driving change in European labour markets.

-Explore our Skills Taxonomy
+Explore our Skills Library

 At Lightcast, we collect millions of labor market data points every day.
 In order to make use of them, we need to recognize how they connect.
 Our taxonomies are how—generating actionable insight through connections.